Skyppex/arcana/design/Protocols.md

 These generic parameters are then use in the function signature for `new()` which allows the new function to take any amount of different arguments when implemented, but only those exact arguments when called.

-When implementing the `Newable` trait you have to specify the parameters as generic types.
+When implementing the `Newable` protocol you have to specify the parameters as generic types.
 Note that you can have zero of them.

 ```rs
 struct MyStruct {